May 23

 There is a process for handling these kinds of details called a “status hearing.”

 These are brief hearings where the parties meet with a judge to walk through housekeeping issues.
 They are typically sort and focused.
 If you are both representing yourselves, the court likely set a status check for you.
 If you don’t have a lawyer but your spouse/partner/coparent does, this is a great tool to “level the playing field.”
 As always, it’s important to be clear about what you’re solving for.
 In other words, this isn’t a time to complain about the problem.
-It's a time to ask the court for help in a brief and business like way.
+It's a time to ask the court for help in a brief and business-like way.

 For example, instead of leading with “my wife/husband’s lawyer is giving me the runaround,” you could say, “Your Honor, I am asking for help setting a trial which I haven’t been able to do working directly with their lawyer.”